-- (a) A Network Operator must submit to the AER a Revenue Proposal relating to the regulated network services that are provided by means of, or in connection with, a network infrastructure project that is owned, controlled or operated by that Network Operator: - (1) if any of those regulated network services are subject to a revenue determination, 160 business days before the expiry of the period in respect of which that revenue determination applies; or - (2) if any of those regulated network services are not subject to a revenue determination, by the date specified in a notice to the Network Operator. - (b) [Deleted] - (c) The Revenue Proposal must comply with the requirements of and must contain or be accompanied by such information as is required by, any notice issued under section 38(7) of the EII Act. - (d) [Deleted] - (e) [Deleted]
+- (a) A Network Operator must submit to the AER a Revenue Proposal relating to the regulated network services that are provided by means of, or in connection with, a network infrastructure project that is owned, controlled or operated by that Network Operator: - (1) if any of those regulated network services are subject to a revenue determination, 160 business days before the expiry of the period in respect of which that revenue determination applies; or - (2) if any of those regulated network services are not subject to a revenue determination, by the date specified in a notice to the Network Operator. - (b) [Deleted] If applicable, a Network Operator may also submit to the AER a financeability request in conjunction with the Revenue Proposal submitted under paragraph (a). - (c) The Revenue Proposal must comply with the requirements of and must contain or be accompanied by such information as is required by, any notice issued under section 38(7) of the EII Act. - (d) [Deleted]If a financeability request is submitted pursuant to paragraph (b): - (1) the financeability request must comply with the requirements of clauses 6A.6.3A(c) to 6A.6.3A(f) (as applicable); - (2) the Revenue Proposal must set out the required revenue for the following scenarios: - (i) without the relevant actionable ISP project; and - (ii) with the relevant actionable ISP project, both with and without the financeability request; and - (1)(3) the Network Operator must provide the AER with such additional information that the AER reasonably requests for the purposes of applying the financeability test or addressing the financeability issue in accordance with clause 6A.6.3A(m). - (e) [Deleted] - (f) The Revenue Proposal must also: - (1) [Deleted] - (2) -identify any parts of the Revenue Proposal the Network Operator claims to be confidential and wants suppressed from publication on that ground in accordance with the EII Confidentiality Guidelines. - (g) -The Revenue Proposal must be accompanied by an overview paper which includes each of the following matters: - (1) a summary of the Revenue Proposal the purpose of which is to explain the Revenue Proposal in reasonably plain language to electricity consumers; - (2) a summary of the scope and terms of the Consumer Trustee's authorisation or the Minister's direction or authorisation and the network infrastructure project the authorisation or direction requires the Network Operator to carry out; - (3) a description of whether the Network Operator has engaged with electricity consumers and, if so, what feedback was provided and how that feedback has been taken into account in developing the Revenue Proposal;

-- (f) The Revenue Proposal must also: - (1) [Deleted] - (2) identify any parts of the Revenue Proposal the Network Operator claims to be confidential and wants suppressed from publication on that ground in accordance with the EII Confidentiality Guidelines. - (g) The Revenue Proposal must be accompanied by an overview paper which includes each of the following matters: - (1) a summary of the Revenue Proposal the purpose of which is to explain the Revenue Proposal in reasonably plain language to electricity consumers: - (2) a summary of the scope and terms of the Consumer Trustee's authorisation or the Minister's direction or authorisation and the network infrastructure project the authorisation or direction requires the Network Operator to carry out; - (3) a description of whether the Network Operator has engaged with electricity consumers and, if so, what feedback was provided and how that feedback has been taken into account in developing the Revenue Proposal; - (4) a statement identifying any elements of the Revenue Proposal that are to be set on a contestable basis; and - (5) for each revenue determination after the initial determination, a comparison of the Network Operator's proposed revenue cap with its approved revenues for the preceding regulatory control period (by total and by component). - (h) [Deleted]
+- (4) a statement identifying any elements of the Revenue Proposal that are to be set on a contestable basis; and - (5) for each revenue determination after the initial determination, a comparison of the Network Operator's proposed revenue cap with its approved revenues for the preceding regulatory control period (by total and by component); and-

+(5)(6) if applicable, a description of the financeability request and a summary of the Network Operator's proposal under clause 6A.6.3A(c).

+(h) [Deleted]

+(h)(i) Where clause 6A.3.3(f) applies, the Revenue Proposal must be accompanied by a copy of the relevant concessional finance agreement.